steven-freed/weatherIoTMobileApp/iPhone-Thing/README.md

-# The iPhone Thing in AWS-IoT
+# The iPhone Thing using AWS-IoT
-### This mobile app will recieve any messages published to the topic "weatherUpdates/"
+### This mobile app will receive any messages published to the topic "weatherUpdates/"
 ### It will generate a certificate and attach your specified policy to it to allow you to recieve
 ### messages published to your specified topic.
 It also allows you to delete a certificate incase
 ### you want to create a new one for testing purposes.

 ## Prerequisites
 1. make sure you have aws-cli installed (or you can use the aws-console if it's easier)
 2. to have aws-cli installed you'll need to use brew to install the latest version of python
 3. use pip to download the aws-cli
 4. see https://docs.aws.amazon.com/cli/latest/reference/iot/index.html for more help and documentation